telerik/xaml-docs/knowledge-base/kb-tabcontrol-resize-scroll-buttons-width.md

 ---
 title: How to Resize RadTabControl Scroll Button Width
 page_title: How to Change the Horizontal Scroll Buttons Width
-description: How to change the width of the scroll buttons when OverflowMode set to Scroll
+description: How to change the width of the scroll buttons when OverflowMode set to Scroll.
 type: how-to
 slug: kb-tabcontrol-resize-scroll-buttons-width
 position: 0